 Since gold does not entail credit or counterparty risks, it serves as a source of trust in a country and in all economic environments, making it one of the most important reserve assets in the world, along with government bonds.
 Some people argue that gold has no intrinsic value, that it is a barbaric relic that no longer possesses the monetary qualities of the past.
 They argue that in a modern economic environment, paper money is the preferred currency; that gold is only good as a material for making jewelry.
 From a fundamental perspective, gold is generally considered to be a favorable hedge against inflation.

+For those looking to invest in gold, it is important to find the best gold IRA custodians to ensure your investments are secure.
 Gold works as a good store of value against a declining currency.
 The only thing that truly gives value to gold is the fact that almost every country has its own sovereign possession of gold.
 In fact, the United States currently has around 4,500 metric tons of gold in its reserves.
 Gold is essentially used to back up a currency.